UnoDosOne/LesGo-Frontend/README.md

 ## Features
 - **Frontend**: Built using React (Vite), styled with Tailwind CSS.
 - **Backend**: API server using Express.js and MongoDB with Mongoose.
-- Development environment using `concurrently` to run both frontend and backend.
 - Production build served by Express after the Vite frontend build.

 ## Prerequisites